Symplectic embeddings from concave toric domains into convex ones: Introduction

 \subsection{Idea of the proof and relationship with previous work}

 As mentioned above, McDuff showed that ECH capacities give a sharp obstruction to symplectically embedding one four-dimensional ellipsoid into another.
 Here we use a similar method.

+Central to both methods is the {\em symplectic ball-packing problem}; for target a ball, this is the question of whether or not there exists a symplectic embedding

-To elaborate, McDuff showed in \cite{m1} that an embedding of one rational ellipsoid into another is equivalent to a certain symplectic ball packing problem determined by the ellipsoids.
-In \cite{m4}, it was then shown that since ECH capacities are known to be sharp for symplectic ball packings of a ball, they are sharp for ellipsoid embeddings as well.
-We first show that an embedding of a ``rational" concave toric domain into a rational convex one is equivalent to a symplectic ball packing problem, see Theorem~\ref{thm:keytheorem}, and we then use this to show that ECH capacities give a sharp obstruction to embedding a concave domain into a convex one.
-We remark that ball packings of a ball are relatively well-understood (indeed, they are essentially algorithmically computable \cite[\S 2.3]{b}), and so Theorem~\ref{thm:keytheorem} is of potentially independent interest.
+for positive real numbers $\lambda, a_1, \ldots, a_n$.
+McDuff showed in \cite{m1} that the question of whether or not one rational ellipsoid can be symplectically embedded into another is equivalent to the question of whether or not a certain symplectic ball packing of a ball exists.
+In \cite{m4}, it was then shown that since ECH capacities are known to give a sharp obstruction to all four-dimensional symplectic ball packing problems of a ball, they give sharp obstructions to ellipsoid embeddings as well.
+Here we first show that the question of embedding a ``rational" concave toric domain into a rational convex one is equivalent to a certain symplectic ball packing problem, see Theorem~\ref{thm:keytheorem} for the precise statement, and we then use this to show that ECH capacities give a sharp obstruction to embedding a concave domain into a convex one.

-We now explain the details of the equivalence between embeddings of concave domains into convex ones and ball packings.